 These cases reflect not only the novelty of the legal issue but the powerful human emotions fueling it.
 The AP attributed quotes Amy reportedly made in court documents in which she supposedly expressed this emotion: “It’s hard to describe what it feels like to know that at any moment, anywhere, someone is looking at pictures of me as a little girl being abused by my uncle and is getting some kind of sick enjoyment from it.
 It’s like I am being abused over and over again.
 I want it all erased.
 I want it all stopped.
 But I am powerless to stop it just like I was powerless to stop my uncle.”

 Compelling sentiments, no doubt, but the problem with them is that they were not actually expressed (or written) by Amy.
-During a hearing conducted on August 20, 2009 in the Texas case involving Doyle Paroline, Beaumont defense attorney Buck Files established that Amy’s “victim impact” statement was actually written by Dr. Joyanna Silberg who was hired by attorney Marsh to assess the psychological “harm” caused to Amy by the repeated viewing of her sexual abuse images by possessors of child pornography.
+During a hearing conducted on August 20, 2009 in the Texas case involving Doyle Randall Paroline, Beaumont defense attorney Brian Files established that Amy’s “victim impact” statement was actually written by Dr. Joyanna Silberg who was hired by attorney Marsh to assess the psychological “harm” caused to Amy by the repeated viewing of her sexual abuse images by possessors of child pornography.
+And, of course, we would be remiss if we did not point out that Dr. Silberg had an obvious financial interest in making sure that Amy’s sentiments about being repeatedly victimized were compelling to secure the largest possible restitution order.

 The first question Judge Davis had to resolve was whether Amy could make a legitimate argument that she was a “victim” under § 2259 by Paroline’s possession of the two images of her being sexually abused.
 Citing two dominant legal authorities—one from the U.S. Supreme Court and the other from the Fifth Circuit—Judge Davis had no difficulty deciding that Amy was in fact a “victim” because of Paroline’s possession.
 9/ The Supreme Court decision, New York v.
 Ferber, nearly three decades ago discussed at length what Judge Davis called “the long-term physiological, emotional, and mental harm associated with the exploitation of children.”
 10/ The High Court concluded that pornography actually “poses an even greater threat to the child victim than does sexual abuse or prostitution.
 Because the child’s actions are reduced to a recording, the pornography may haunt him in future years, long after the original deed took place.
 A child who has posed for a camera must go through life knowing that the recording is circulating within the mass distribution system for child pornography.”
 11/